tikv/rfcs/text/0090-tikv-gc.md

 In a TiKV cluster without TiDB nodes , there are a few different points as follows:
 1. We need to move GC worker into another node role.
 2. For [API V2](https://github.com/tikv/rfcs/blob/master/text/0069-api-v2.md) .It need gc the earlier version in default cf. But Txn GC worker process will be triggered by WriteCompactionFilter of write cf.
-3. RawKV encoded code of RawValue is different with Txn in TiDB.
+3. RawKV encoded code is different with Txn data in TiDB.

-So we designed a new GC architecture and process for TiKV cluster.
+So we designed a new GC architecture and process for TiKV cluster.It will be extended on the original interface to support the RawKV MVCC GC.
+For the original TiDB scenario, the old GC implementation can be used first.

 ## Detailed design
-For support TiKV cluster deploy without TiDB nodes.
+For support RawKV GC in TiKV cluster deploy without TiDB nodes.
 1. Add a new node role instead of GC worker in TiDB nodes.
 - Why we choose to create a new node role:
   - IF we add GC Worker in PD: It will cause the problem of client-go circular dependency.